 Many people already know a thing or two about fight/flight, but you may not know that there are other responses to threats that we have developed over our evolution as a species.
-Dr. Stephen Porges posed the polyvagal theory, which suggests that our threat response system can be likened to a ladder.
+Dr. Stephen Porges posed the polyvagal theory, which suggests that our threat response system can be likened to a ladder comprising of the following:

 After vigilance comes the well-known fight or flight response.
 If the potential threat becomes more immediate, a small, almond-shaped region in the brain known as the amygdala sends a cue of danger to the rest of the body.